jhu-cisst/mechatronics-embedded/ReadMe.md

 The CMake dependency checking is not perfect, so sometimes it is necessary to either start with a clean build tree, or to manually force certain subprojects to be rebuilt.
 Many subprojects create a `cmake.copy` file in the build tree and deleting this file will cause the subproject to be rebuilt.
+Similarly, deleting `petalinux/images/linux/image.ub` will cause the kernel image to be rebuilt.

 ## Build Process